Robert6006/easy-framework/README.md

 ## Contributing

-Issues and pull requests are welcome.
-A contribution guide will follow.
+Issues and pull requests are welcome — see [CONTRIBUTING](CONTRIBUTING.md).

 ## Status